hashicorp/terraform-provider-consul/website/docs/r/key_prefix.html.markdown

 ## Import

 `consul_key_prefix` can be imported.
-This is useful when the path already and you know all keys in path must be removed.
+This is useful when the path already exists and you know all keys in path should be managed by Terraform.

 ```
 $ terraform import consul_key_prefix.myapp_config myapp/config/